DanSepulveda/tgif/README.md

 # Transparent Government in Fact

-TGIF is a webpage build with HTML, CSS y JS
+TGIF is a webpage build with HTML, CSS y JS to show some information about USA Congressman and Senators consuming ProPublica Congress API.

 ![image](./assets/tgif.png)